 Key Vitamins for Memory: Deficiencies Are Common

 The Neglected Superfoods

 Sea vegetables are some of the most nutrient-dense foods on the planet but, at least here in the West, are a largely neglected group of superfoods for the brain.

 The people of Okinawa, Japan may owe their extreme health and longevity, at least in part, to their regular consumption of sea vegetables.
 (76)

 Sea vegetables contain all 56 minerals essential for human health in a readily bioavailable form.
 (77)

-They are the only reliable vegetable source of vitamin B12 which is essential for brain and nerve health.
-(78)
+Some are a reliable vegetable source of vitamin B12 which is essential for brain and nerve health.